Teach more.Admin less.

 - No credit card

-Tell alfred_ once: 'parents and school district are important.'
+Tell alfred_ once: 'parents and the district are important.'
 Their emails get flagged immediately.
-The newsletter from the curriculum vendor waits for your morning brief.
-No more important parent emails buried under marketing.
+The curriculum-vendor newsletter waits for your morning brief.

 When a student or parent asks to reschedule, alfred_ checks your actual open slots and drafts a reply offering 2-3 specific times.
 You approve.
 The back-and-forth ends in one round.

 Get your Daily Brief at 7:30 AM, not 6 AM.
-No urgent alerts before quiet hours end. alfred_ respects when your day actually starts, and when it actually ends.
+No urgent alerts before quiet hours end. alfred_ respects when your day actually starts, and ends.

 Block your prep window once. alfred_ won't surface anything but true emergencies during it.
 The hour you set aside for curriculum stays the hour you spend on curriculum.